shimdevkun/TodoNizer/README.md

 - Cannot longer create empty tasks (empty espaces)

+## Incoming Features

+- Save tasks after refreshing page

-## Please note
+## Known issues

-This project is ongoing and far from being finished.

-Here's a list of high priority incoming features/bugfixes:

 - User should not edit more than a task at once
 - User should not edit a task to an empty string
-- Save tasks after refreshing page
-- Code refactoring